MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 weight: 2
 ---
 ## Overview
-A security check is an object responsible for obtaining credentials from a client and validating the credentials.
+A security check is an entity that is responsible for obtaining and validating client credentials.

 Security checks are defined inside **an adapter** and are implemented in Java code.
 Any adapter can theoretically define a SecurityCheck.